A

 AMERICA

-(including those during
+including those during

 Focus On Nature Tours

-in North Carolina in May-June)
+in North Carolina,

-With LINKS to LISTS of MOTHS,
+With LINKS to LISTS of: MOTHS

-DRAGONFLIES & DAMSELFLIES
+and DRAGONFLIES & DAMSELFLIES

-List compiled by Armas Hill
+Butterflies compiled by Armas Hill

 (with some input by the staff from the